Can Casual Leave Be Carried Over to Next Year? Seeking Advice on Management's Proposal

 Suresh Rathi

-Leave rules in non-government organizations are generally based on what is minimum prescribed as per law.
-There is no problem, legal or otherwise, to carry forward CL to the next year.
-It has correctly been pointed out that generally CL is not carried forward for the basic reason that it is meant to cater for an emergency or unforeseen circumstances.
-But in case an organization wishes to allow it to be carried forward, then why not—it certainly is a wise step.
+Leave rules in non-government organizations are generally based on what is minimally prescribed by law.
+There is no problem, legal or otherwise, in carrying forward Casual Leave (CL) to the next year.
+It has been correctly pointed out that generally, CL is not carried forward for the basic reason that it is meant to cater to emergencies or unforeseen circumstances.
+However, if an organization wishes to allow it to be carried forward, then why not?
+It certainly is a wise step.

 Regards,